 At first thought, encountering rain at Disney might seem to be a magic killer.
 Actually, it’s a great time to slow down and enjoy the whimsical ambiance.
 If there are showers in the forecast, bring ponchos for the family and plan to ride the rides in the rain.
 Many rides run in the rain, assuming there is no lightning.
 This is also a great time to meet as many characters as you can.
 Indoor rides such as Space Mountain and It’s a Small World are ideal.
 Splash Mountain and Kali River Rapids are water rides, so why not ride them in the rain?
 The Princess Fairytale Hall and Mickey’s Toontown Fair both offer indoor meet and greets with celebrity characters.
 In case you forget—the gift shops all around the park sell ponchos.
 Read more on TheVacationGals.com

 Expert Tips for your Disney Vacation – Disney Cruises

 Those pricey Premium Mickey Mouse Ice Cream Bars that you pay several dollars for in the Parks?
 They are not listed on the Disney Cruise Line Room Service Menu, but you can order them (FREE) by request!
 Read more at MamaCheaps.com

 Cruisers that are at the second seating for dinner should take advantage of the Dine and Play program – Kids 3 to 12 years old will be served first and Youth Club staff members will pick up the kids from the dining room and take them to their play/hangout area while parents can enjoy a more leisurely dinner.
 Read more on KidsOnAPlane.com

 Hungry for more tips and information on planning your next Disney getaway?
-We’ve got an entire library full of tips, planning tools, details on what’s coming to the parks this year, and much, much more.
+We’ve got an entire library full of tips, planning tools, and details on what’s coming to the parks this year.
 Head to our Ultimate Guide to Planning Your Disney Vacation website for more details and information.